techops-data-platform/data-product-service-setup/README.md

 17. Create two secrets as follows for storing client id and client secret for data quality notification.

-Note: Please ensure that email.send scope is enabled for the consumer app for Notification Service API.
+_**Note**: Please ensure that `email.send` scope is enabled for the consumer app for Notification Service API._

 **For Client ID** : `data_product_notifications_client_id`

 **For Client Secret** : `data_product_notifications_client_secret`

-18. Add the project ids, env and neo team id in the below prod spreadsheet as well in dev spreadsheet (Task for Data Platforms)
+18. **[Task for Data Platform]** Add the project ids, env and neo team id in the prod spreadsheet as well in dev spreadsheet for mapping the teams and thier projects owned by them

-Refer the [Data Platform Service User Guide](https://docs.google.com/document/d/1SCilUuhdmnoZDz4s_pgXKcSiyN8KuQzlJlt5yX5VF1A/edit#heading=h.d3orwc343s1r) for more details
+Refer the [Data Platform Service User Guide](https://docs.google.com/document/d/1SCilUuhdmnoZDz4s_pgXKcSiyN8KuQzlJlt5yX5VF1A) for more details